unit8co/darts/README.md

 * **Multivariate Support:** `TimeSeries` can be multivariate - i.e., contain multiple time-varying dimensions instead of a single scalar value.
 Many models can consume and produce multivariate series.
 * **Multiple series training:** All machine learning based models (incl. all neural networks) support being trained on multiple (potentially multivariate) series.
+This can scale to large datasets.
 * **Probabilistic Support:** `TimeSeries` objects can (optionally) represent stochastic time series; this can for instance be used to get confidence intervals, and many models support different flavours of probabilistic forecasting (such as estimating parametric distributions or quantiles).
 * **Past and Future Covariates support:** Many models in Darts support past-observed and/or future-known covariate (external data) time series as inputs for producing forecasts.
 * **Static Covariates support:** In addition to time-dependent data, `TimeSeries` can also contain static data for each dimension, which can be exploited by some models.
 * **Hierarchical Reconciliation:** Darts offers transformers to perform reconciliation.
-  This can make the forecasts add up in a way that respects the underlying hierarchy.
+  These can make the forecasts add up in a way that respects the underlying hierarchy.
-* **Regression Models:** It is possible to plug-in any scikit-learn compatible model to obtain forecasts, as functions of lagged values of the target series and covariates.
+* **Regression Models:** It is possible to plug-in any scikit-learn compatible model to obtain forecasts as functions of lagged values of the target series and covariates.
-* **Data processing:** Tools to easily apply (and revert) common transformations on time series data (scaling, boxcox, ...)
+* **Data processing:** Tools to easily apply (and revert) common transformations on time series data (scaling, filling missing values, boxcox, ...)
 * **Metrics:** A variety of metrics for evaluating time series' goodness of fit;
   from R2-scores to Mean Absolute Scaled Error.
 * **Backtesting:** Utilities for simulating historical forecasts, using moving time windows.